john-azzaro/Study-Unit-Testing-with-Mocha-and-Chai/README.md

 the terminal window.
 With Mocha, you can use the command line argument "mocha" to look for and execute a test.

 ## What are test suites and test cases in Mocha?
-Mocha provides structure by using keywords like "describe" and "it", that batch into *test suites* and *test cases*.
+Mocha provides structure by using keywords like "describe" and "it", that batch into *test suites* and *test cases*. **Test suites** are a collection of tests all realating to a single functionality or behavior.  **Test cases** is a singular description about the desired behavior of a peice of code that will either *pass* or *fail*.